shivashant25/Sentinel-with-XDR/labguide/part-01/lab11.md

 3. Select the **Data Connectors**.

 4. Search for and select the **Microsoft Purview** (Microsoft Entra ID) connector.
-Select the AD connector.
+Select the Microsoft Purview.

    ![Picture 1](../media/image_30.png)